antsy-a-product-viewer/reviews/README.md

 ## Usage

-1. create a `keys.js` file which will contain your mysql credentials:
+1. rename `sampleKeys.js` file to `keys.js` which will contain your mysql credentials

-> var mysqlConfig = {
-  mysqlUsername: '',
-  mysqlPassword: '',
-} exports.mysqlConfig = mysqlConfig;
-- check knexfile.js to see how this file is imported
+2. rename `sampleConfig.txt` file to `config.txt` which will contain your mysql credentials

+3. `npm run create-db` - creates the database in mysql

-2. `npm run seed-db` - this runs migrations and seeds the db created the db to use in mysql and creates a migrations folder showing that these migrations were run.
+4. `npm run seed-db` - this runs migrations and seeds the db created the db to use in mysql and creates a migrations folder showing that these migrations were run.
 If you ever want to start from scratch your first step would be to `npm run rollback` which will rollback the migrations and get rid of the db

-3. `npm run react-dev` - this will start webpack
+5. `npm run react-dev` - this will start webpack

-4. `npm run server` - starts nodemon on port 3020
+6. `npm run server` - starts nodemon on port 3020

 ## Requirements